I’d been dreaming about visiting Cairo for years.

 Day three: Experience Cairo Like a Local

-The next famous attraction in Cairo you should visit is the Cairo Citadel, also known as the Citadel of Saladin.
-The citadel is in the area of Cairo known as “Islamic Cairo.”
-It sits at the top of Mokattam Hill and has loomed over the area since the Middle Ages.
+Kick of your third morning in town by hitting up the Cairo Citadel, which is also known as the Citadel of Saladin.
+The citadel is located in the area of Cairo known as “Islamic Cairo”, which is yet another one of my favorite parts of this wonderful city.
+You’ll find it atop of Mokattam Hill, where it has towered over the area since the Middle Ages.

 The citadel was named after An-Nasir Salah ad-Din Yusuf ibn Ayyub, or Saladin for short.
-He was a famous warlord and strategist who later became the Sultan of Egypt and overthrew the Fatimid Dynasty.
-He established the first Ayyubid Dynasty in the country.
+He was a famous warlord and strategist who later became the Sultan of Egypt and overthrew the Fatimid Dynasty, establishing the first Ayyubid Dynasty in the country in one fell swoop.

-In 1176 he ordered the construction of the citadel to protect what is now modern-day Cairo from the Crusaders, and to serve as the heart of the Egyptian government.
+It was back in 1176 that he ordered the construction of the citadel to protect what is now modern-day Cairo from the Crusaders, and to serve as the heart of the Egyptian government.

-A lot has happened since then, but the citadel is still one of Cairo’s most important monuments.
+A hell of a lot has happened since then, but the citadel is still one of Cairo’s most important monuments.
 It’s even a UNESCO World Heritage Site!

-From the top of the hill there are spectacular views of Cairo below, so bring your camera and take some holiday shots.
+From the top of the hill there are spectacular views of Cairo below, so before you leave the grounds, make sure you take all the beautiful photos.

 After visiting the notorious Cairo Citadel, head deep into the heart of Old Cairo to El Moez Street.
 The street starts at Bab el Fotouh where it has its north entrance, and ends at the south entrance at the Tentmakers’ Market.